Engrossed-Riposte/Engrossed-Riposte/README.md

-# <a href="https://www.linkedin.com/in/devonmolina-72/">Devon Molina-Davis</a>'s IT and Cybersecurity Project Portfolio 🔐
+# <a href="https://www.linkedin.com/in/devonmolina-72/">Devon Molina-Davis</a>'s Project Portfolio 🔐

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
+I'm passionate about technology and love tackling complex challenges through hands-on projects.
 Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!

 ## ⚠️ Vulnerability Management Projects